UNC-Libraries/SCTS-Documentation/Wrap-up and Tracking.md

 # Workflow

-**1.** Processor fills out blue sheet through TS ticketing form.
+**1.** Processor fills out blue sheet through microsoft form.

-**2.** Branch is merged and pushed to make changes live, ticket is sorted into "blue sheets" section of TS gmail.
+**2.** Branch is merged and pushed to make changes live, ticket is moved to "wrap up" section of blue sheet planner.
 (Changes will take 1-2 hours to show live after branch is pushed).

 **3.** Check to make sure changes are live by searching online finding aid for the new acc number(s).
 Delete branch from sourcetree.